 Our goal is to promote equity by identifying barriers that inhibit our lowest income and most vulnerable people from reaching their full potential.

 While we’re a small team, our work is having a big impact.
 It has been used by legislators to inform policy and has been highlighted in major media outlets.
 We also share new data and research findings on the impact of affordable housing with thousands of housers, policymakers, developers, advocates, researchers and more each year.

-Director, Research and Industry Intelligence
+Manager of Research and Industry Intelligence

 Kelly holds a Master’s Degree in Public Policy and a Certificate in Survey Research from the University of Connecticut and a Bachelor's Degree in Policy Studies from Syracuse University.